rust-gamedev/rust-gamedev.github.io/content/news/025/index.md

 [Try the live web demo
 here.](https://bauxitedev.github.io/vehicle_evolver_deluxe/index.html) (It needs
-a relatively fast computer, on mobile browsers it'll run really slow.)
+a relatively fast computer, on mobile browsers, it'll run really slow.)

 [There is also an in-depth explanation available on how it works internally, in the form of an educational video.](https://www.youtube.com/watch?v=DlRNdCCSSyo)